-NTRK gene defect: there are three drugs to use against a defect in the neurotrtrophic tyrosine receptor kinese (NTRK).
+NTRK gene defect: There are two drugs to use against a defect in the neurotrophic tyrosine receptor kinase (NTRK).

 They work by blocking the enzyme to help keep the tumor from growing.
-Entrectinib (Rozlytrek) also works on ROS1-positive metastatic NSCLC
+Common side effects include dizziness, fatigue, nausea, vomiting, constipation, weight gain, and diarrhea.

 Other gene changes.
 There's a growing list of gene defects that can cause NSCLC, but not all of them have targeted drugs.
 That's one reason to look into clinical trials, where researchers test new medicines.